15 people are interested

 Grocery Store Pickup - Driver

-Drivers head out early to meet at various donor supermarkets, pick up food, and return it to the pantry, where the driver assists in unloading into the Food Pantry sorting area.
-It is typically hundreds of pounds of dairy, produce, and meat, so you must be physically capable of lifting and moving heavy boxes, and must have a large vehicle.
+Drivers head out early in their own vehicles to meet at various donor supermarkets, pick up food, and return it to the pantry, where the driver assists in unloading into the Food Pantry sorting area.
+It is typically hundreds of pounds of dairy, produce, and meat, so you must be physically capable of lifting and moving heavy boxes, and must have your own large vehicle, license, and insurance.

 07:00 AM to 09:00 AM